Delegation to Papua New Guinea

 In Papua New Guinea, around half of primary school-aged children are out of school.
 A lack of qualified teachers and facilities continues to be a problem throughout the country; an issue that is especially acute in remote areas, where providing teachers is a big challenge.
 Where there are no teachers, schools simply close, leaving many children out of school.

-28/07/16 - Statement by the HR/VP Federica Mogherini and Commissioner for Humanitarian aid and Crisis management Christos Stylianides on the humanitarian situation in Aleppo city, Syria
+- 20/09/16 - Joint statement by High Representative/Vice-President Federica Mogherini and Commissioner for Humanitarian Aid and Crisis Management Christos Stylianides on air strikes against UN/Syrian Red Crescent humanitarian aid convoy in Syria

 European Commission - Statement Brussels, 20 September 2016 The air strikes against the UN/Syrian Red Crescent humanitarian aid convoy near Aleppo are alarming violations of international humanitarian law.
 This attack risks setting an unacceptable precedent, jeopardising the safe delivery of humanitarian aid everywhere.

 European Commission - Fact Sheet EU-Syria Brussels, 16 September 2016 EU-Syria relations The EU is a full member and active participant in the International Syria Support Group (ISSG).
 It fully supports the UN-led process, notably the efforts of the UN Special Envoy for Syria.

 - 18/09/16 - Conference to Strengthen Police Cooperation in the Balkans Held in Skopje